THE SPINACINO CONSORT

 Edinburgh based early music group

-The Spinacino Consort was founded by Eric Thomas to explore music related to his research into the early 16th century lute repertoire, with our inaugural concerts in Edinburgh and Glasgow generously funded by a Friends of St. Cecilia’s Hall Bursary.
+The Spinacino Consort was founded by Eric Thomas to explore music related to his research into the early 16th century lute repertoire.
 The Spinacino Consort is comprised of Eric Thomas, Annemarie Klein, Elizabeth Unsworth-Wilson, Claire Horacek and Héloīse Bernard.
-After our founding in 2018, the Spinacino consort enjoyed a varied concert schedule with highlights including playing in the University of Huddersfield concert series, appearing in the Edinburgh Fringe Festival, taking part in National Chamber Music Day with Enterprise Music Scotland, and a tour of central Scotland celebrating Renaissance music inspired by the Virgin Mary.
+After our founding in 2019, the Spinacino consort enjoyed a varied concert schedule with highlights including playing in the University of Huddersfield concert series, appearing in the Edinburgh Fringe Festival, taking part in National Chamber Music Day with Enterprise Music Scotland, and a tour of central Scotland celebrating Renaissance music inspired by the Virgin Mary.
 Future plans include recording a CD featuring the poetry of Elizabeth Melville, the first female Scottish poet to be published in 1603, in conjunction with Toccata Next.

 Eric Thomas is a lutenist based in Edinburgh.
 He studied music at Edinburgh University, and went onto to pursue his interest in early music completing an MMus in Historically Informed Performance Practice, with the aid of a Carnegie-Cameron postgraduate bursary, jointly at The University of Glasgow and the Royal Conservatiore of Scotland.
 Eric continued his studies at the Conservatorium van Amsterdam, studying lute and theorbo with Fred Jacobs, and also attended the Urbino Early Music Festival to study with Paul O’Dette and Dartington International Summer School for lessons with David Miller.
 Eric is currently a Phd candidate at the University of Southampton, under the supervision of Elizabeth Kenny and Laurie Stras, being awarded a Vice-Chancellor’s Scholarship to research the role of improvisation in early 16th century Italian lute music.
 Eric has played with the Kellie Consort, and has appeared in concert with Dame Emma Kirkby, as well appearing regularly with recorder player Annemarie Klein as part of Musica Mundana.